yig/GMU-CS425/README.md

 After `target_include_directories( illengine PUBLIC src )`, add it as a dependency:

 ```
-target_link_libraries( illengine PRIVATE glfw )
+target_link_libraries( illengine PUBLIC glfw )
 ```

 In your graphics manager C++ file, you will need to include the GLFW headers.
 You can do this in the implementation file only (the `.cpp` file).
-Users of your engine don't need to know that it uses GLFW to create a window.
-The engine is abstracting this detail!
-(If you include the GLFW headers in one of your `.h` files, you would need to change `PUBLIC` to `PRIVATE`.)
+Ideally, users of your engine don't need to know that it uses GLFW to create a window.
+The engine should abstract this detail.
+(In practice, it can be a little tricky to only include the GLFW headers from your `.cpp` files.
+If you manage to keep it our of your `.h` files, change the `PUBLIC` to `PRIVATE` in `target_link_libraries()`.)

 Since we are using `WebGPU` as our GPU API, we don't want GLFW to include any OpenGL headers directly for us.
 This is how to do it: